syncfusion-content/wpf-docs/wpf/OLAPChart/Core-Features.md

-> Note: The RowsCount and the ColumnsCount is used to create the rows and the columns in the Grid layout control, which is used to place the legends.
+N> The RowsCount and the ColumnsCount is used to create the rows and the columns in the Grid layout control, which is used to place the legends.
 If you give extra row or column count than the legend availability then it will display empty spaces to fill the structure of the grid.
 The following illustration explains this in detail.

 The following chart has only one legend, but we have set RowsCount = 2 and ColumnsCount = 2.
 Therefore, the resultant legend will appear as follows: